icml26rebuttal/experiments/README.md

 3) **Transformers** -> updated transferability Tables 3 and 5 for pretrained and Robustbench models, for the proposed attack, on CIFAR10/100, including Transformer-based architectures.

 4) **Baselines** -> transferability tables for pretrained and Robustbench models, for the baseline attacks of the standard PGD and the F-PGD, on CIFAR10.

+5) **ImageNet** -> transferability tables for Robustbench models, for the proposed and the baseline attacks of the standard PGD and the F-PGD, on ImageNet.
+The folder also contains visual comparisons from samples taken by exemplary models, among all three attacks.